 Do you ever feel like the only words that come out of your mouth are direct orders?
 “Empty the trash, be nice to your sister, quit jumping on the couch!!!”
-A big part of preventing bad behavior, however, is encouraging the good behavior when you see it.
+A big part of preventing bad behavior, however, is to provide encouraging words to reinforce good behavior when you see it.

-And a quick “good job” doesn’t cut it—in fact, phrases like “good boy,” “you’re so smart!” and “you’re the best on your team!” are anything but encouraging.
+And a quick “good job” doesn’t cut it—in fact, phrases like “good boy,” “you’re so smart!” and “you’re the best on your team!” are not considered encouraging words.
 Instead of focusing on positive internal qualities, they put the emphasis on outward praise, which does nothing to promote good behavior in the future.

-True encouragement focuses on the deed, not the doer.
+True encouraging words focus on the deed, not the doer.
 It motivates a child from the inside to demonstrate similar positive behavior in the future, and to value things like hard work, improvement, teamwork and perseverance.

 Thank you for your help!